ISmellYu/ISmellYu/README.md

-# Looking for a job right now
+# Looking for a job right now, feel free to contact me if u want to hire me 😄

 ## Contact